AdsCryptoz22/EasyBuildSystem/README.md

 It supports the actions at the **First Person**, **Third Person**, as well as **Top Down**.<br/>
 Requires a camera as well as a [Build Manager](https://www.adsstudio12.net/) component to work, perfect for work out of the box.<br/>

-It is possible to use the [Quick Start](https://www.adsstudio12.net/) functions as well as [Quick Start For Integrations](https://www.adsstudio12.net/), which will save you time, this will allow to use the system with the defaults settings.
+It is possible to use the [Quick Start](https://www.adsstudio12.net/) functions as well as [Quick Start For Integrations](https://www.adsstudio12.net/), which will save you time..<br/>
+This will allow to use the system with the defaults settings.

 Of examples scene are available in the package to show you how some components work.<br/>
 The use of the system is simple, but it is very important to understand how it works to have a complex investment behavior.<br/>